marcllopis/bootcamp-shared-documentation/recap_starting_with_react.md

-# MARKDOWN REACT PROJECT

-## HOW TO START A REACT PROJECT
+# HOW TO START A REACT PROJECT
 1. Open your terminal
 2. Instal NPM if you don't have it install -g npm-and after create a react app with create-react-app <name>.Also there is another way only with create app adding npx create-react-app <name>
 3. cd in your project
 4. npm start:  to run the browser
 5. Start creating components

 ## PROPS
 We use props to transmit information from parent (ex:<App/>) to child (ex:<Contact/>) components.
 2 ways of using props:

 1.First version:
 ```javascript
 //WITHOUT MAP:
 function Contact (props){